 Live on site, enjoying full cultural immersion and explore the rainforest, Maya history, coral reefs and beautiful beaches in your free time.

 Support this flagship home and help to provide a safe and fun environment for the children.

 Liberty Children’s Home provides a safe environment for the children to learn and grow in a supported and caring atmosphere.
 The Children’s Home houses up to 45 children, all of whom have been physically/sexually abused and/or abandoned and placed with them through Belize Human Services.
 Some of the children also have disabilities, special needs and/or HIV/AIDS.
 Normally there are 25-40 children at the home at any one time and children can be aged from babies through to late teens.

 There is always a lot going on to get involved with!
-Most volunteers work on a number of different activities; wherever help is needed most at the time.
-Each day will differ but activities could include:
+Most volunteers work on a number of different activities, wherever help is needed most at the time in order to support the work of the caregivers.

 Activities with the children:

 If you have a specific skill or background e.g. physiotherapy, occupational therapy, please let us know as these skills are much appreciated and needed.

 The children follow a daily routine during school term-time with breakfast around 7.30am, then off to school and return around 4pm.
 Volunteers generally get up early to help prepare breakfast and eat with the children.
 Volunteers can then walk the children to the bus stop at around 7.45am and help with the running of the home during the day before spending time with the children when they return from school.

 During school holidays the children are around during the day as well so there is additional time to spend with them.
 School holidays are usually 2 weeks at Christmas, 2 weeks at Easter and 8 weeks in the summer.